-All play a role in removing waste from your body.
+They all contribute to eliminating waste from your system.
 Your kidneys, a pair of bean-shaped organs in your upper-posterior abdomen, filter waste from your blood.

 Tubes called ureters carry urine from your kidneys to the bladder, where it is stored until it exits your body through the urethra.
 A urinary tract infection can begin when bacteria enter the urinary tract through the urethra and then begin to multiply.